-The use of QR codes over the past year and a half has make life easier for people, and it’s getting harder to avoid them as restaurants use them for touch-free menus and they’re found in numerous other business applications.
-But as we have learned with emails, credit cards and internet surfing, scammers are hiding around every corner looking for ways to liberate you from your money or information.
-You are your first and last line of defense in all these cases, and it’s no different with QR codes.
-Here are some precautions to take before scanning any QR code:
+The use of QR codes over the past year and a half has made life easier for people, and it’s getting harder to avoid them as restaurants use them for touch-free menus and they’re found in numerous other business applications.
+But as we have learned with emails, credit cards, and internet surfing, scammers are hiding around every corner looking for ways to liberate you from your money or information.
+You are your first and last line of defense in all these cases, and it’s no different with using QR codes.

-Only scan from sources you know to be legitimate.
+- Only scan from sources you know to be legitimate.

-If a QR code doesn’t look right, don’t scan it.
+- If a QR code doesn’t look right, don’t scan it.

-Never scan a code from randomly placed posters or advertisements.
+- Never scan a code from randomly placed posters or advertisements.

-Never scan a code that appears on a pop-up ad on a website.
+- Never scan a code that appears on a pop-up ad on a website.

-Parking meters and ticket vending machines are common targets for scammers.
+- Parking meters and ticket vending machines are common targets for scammers.
 Check to make sure the code has not been pasted over with a fake code.

-Use a QR scanner that has a preview function.
+- Use a QR scanner that has a preview function.
 Some apps will enable you to “see-through” the code for information on its origins, including the website link.
-Enabling QR scanning in Apple or Android’s camera app is a great way to not download additional apps on your phone that could be malicious
+Enabling QR scanning in Apple or Android’s camera app is a great way to not download additional apps on your phone that could be malicious.

-If you think you have come across a hacked QR code, report it immediately to the business or organization that the link purports to be associated with.
+- If you think you have come across a hacked QR code, report it immediately to the business or organization that the link purports to be associated with.

 - Some financial institutions include their logo inside the QR code, similar to the way in which Alpine Bank does with its code above.